watthanan-jat/SCIM211-Simulation-Modelling/labs/Lab04_MonteCarlo/lab_sheet.md

-# Lab 4 · Week 8 — Should We Run the Promotion?
+# Lab 4: Should We Run the Promotion?

 Use Monte Carlo experiments to compare expected profit, loss risk, and uncertainty before recommending whether the café should run a matcha promotion.